 Individuals under the age of 18 are classified as juveniles in the Florida court system.
 However, depending on the severity of the crime, being charged with a criminal offense as a juvenile could still carry harsh and lasting consequences, especially if there is potential for the minor to be charged as an adult.

-Whether your child was charged with drug possession or DUI, sexual assault or battery, robbery, assault, or any other criminal offense, they may need experienced legal representation.
+Whether your child was charged with drug possession or DUI, sexual assault or battery, robbery, assault, or any other criminal offense, they may need a juvenile lawyer.
 Regardless of what charges they could be facing, skilled criminal defense attorneys could help protect minors against tough prosecutors.

 A Boca Raton juvenile defense lawyer who focuses on juvenile defense cases could help you and your child understand your rights, negotiate over consequences of the charges, and argue against a minor being charged as an adult with the goal of preventing far more severe and life-altering consequences.

 Consequences for Juvenile Crime Convictions

 In the vast majority of offenses committed by minors, the goal of the Prosecutor and the Court is typically to intervene early, attempt to rehabilitate the young person involved, and prevent them from committing more crimes in the future.
 As such, punishment is frequently not the key focus.